itehax/rust-blog/posts/blog/sqli_bin.md

 ## An optimization, introducing binary search

-As computer scientists, we want to be able to achieve the best performance, and in this case, what will enable us to achieve this is the fact that we can consider our "array" as ordered.
+As computer scientists, we want to be able to achieve the __best performance__, and in this case, what will enable us to achieve this is the fact that we can consider our "array" as __ordered__.

 Informally, the idea that we may have, as we know that the array is ordered so that  $A_0 \leq A_1 \leq A_2 \leq ... \leq A_{n-1}$ is the fact that instead of trying to search on all the elements, assuming that the element $\in A$, we can check whether the element at position $\left \lfloor \frac{start+end}{2} \right \rfloor$ (the middle) matches, if it is not, we check whether the element at the middle is major, if it is, we know that our element will be in the $[start,mid - 1]$ range because we know that the array is sorted, otherwise it will be in the upper half, namely $[mid + 1,end]$.